Succyboi/Stupid.UwU/README.md

 There's also some bugs that are known but have not been fixed yet:
  - Functions called from buttons can't change script variables
+ - Because of the limitations that come with using attributes, Gui that takes up more than "one line" in your gui will not stretch.
+Aka labels, helpboxes et cetera are not content aware.

 ## Credit
-Though the largest part of this code was written by me the inspiration for this project was (if you hadn't guessed) [EasyButtons](https://github.com/madsbangh/EasyButtons) by [Mads Bang Hoffensetz](https://github.com/madsbangh).
+Though the largest part of this code was written by me the inspiration for this project was (if you hadn't guessed) [EasyButtons](https://github.com/madsbangh/EasyButtons) by [Mads Bang Hoffensetz](https://github.com/madsbangh) (@madsbangh).

+The dad joke generator relies on [this](https://icanhazdadjoke.com/) api.

+## Last but not least...
+UwU already supports quite a few GUI methods but if there's a feature you would like to see in the next version feel free to open an issue.

+If you encounter any significant bugs please also open an Issue.

+If you know how to fix one of the known bugs please create a pull request or contact me.